 a nice, loud way to tell readers that your intention is to narrow:

-called static_cast
+called static_cast.
+This static_cast operator

 is known as an explicit cast, and is the preferred way to